-There were no post-employment benefits paid to a director or key management personnel of the Responsible Entity (2019: nil).
+There were no post-employment benefits paid to a director or key management personnel of the Responsible Entity.

-Apart from those details disclosed in this note, no key management personnel have entered into a material contract with the Fund during the year and there were no material contracts involving director's interests existing at year end.
+Apart from those details disclosed in this note, no key management personnel have entered into a material contract with the Fund during the period and there were no material contracts involving director's interests existing at period end.

 d.
-MGIM Pty Ltd - Key Management Personnel
+Montgomery Investment Management Pty Ltd - Key Management Personnel

-The Directors of MGIM Pty Ltd during the year were:
+The Directors of Montgomery Investment Management Pty Ltd during the period were:

-David Buckland
+Roger Montgomery David Buckland Timothy Kelley

-There were no units held in the Montgomery Global Fund by MGIM Pty Ltd, its Directors and their respective related parties during the year (2019: nil).
+Units held in the Polen Capital Global Growth Fund by Montgomery Investment Management Pty Ltd, its Directors and their respective related parties in aggregate were: